-Credits Included in Credit Completion Calculation: In addition to courses in which the student is enrolled, challenged credits and transfer credits are included in the calculation of completed credits.
+Credits Included in Credit Completion Calculation: In addition to courses in which the student is enrolled, transfer credits are included in the calculation of completed credits.
 However, any credits audited by a student do not count as either credit attempted or completed.